-Section 201: Limitations on Post-Acquisition Dividends, Distributions, Redemptions, and Buybacks
+Section 201: Limitations on Post-Acquisition Dividends, Distributions, Redemptions, Buybacks, and Outsourcing

-- Prohibits target firms from making a capital distribution during the 24 months following a leveraged buyout transaction. - Holds related parties that aid or abet any violation of this section jointly liable for such violations. - Provides a private right of action for any employee or creditor to enforce this section.

-• Based on a provision of the European Union's Alternative Investment Funds Management Directive (AIFMD).
+- Prohibits target firms from making a capital distribution during the 24 months following a leveraged buyout transaction. - Restricts plant closings, mass layoffs, or outsourcing of jobs within the first 24 months. - Holds related parties that aid or abet any violation of this section jointly liable for such violations. - Provides a private right of action for any employee or creditor to enforce this section. - Based on a provision of the European Union's Alternative Investment Funds Management Directive (AIFMD).